alejandraberbesi/old_portfolio/README.md

+# Welcome to my Porfolio!

+These are my Github Projects.
+They involve machine learning and deep learning.

-# 'The Simpsons' image classification - Python
+##'The Simpsons' image classification - Python

 Identifying 42 characters of 'The Simpsons' using a convolutional neural network (CNN) backbone and a fully connected head with a single hidden layer as a classifier.
 The output is the predicted probability for each of the categories.
 Originally built in google colab.